Solitons in Quasiperiodic Lattices with Fractional Diffraction: Conclusion

 \section{Conclusion}

-We have investigated the interplay between the fractional diffraction and 1D quasiperiodic potentials in shaping the gap-soliton dynamics.
-Using the VA (variational approximation) and numerical methods, we have produced self-trapped states and identified their stability, varying the LI (L\'{e}vy index) which determines the fractional diffraction.
-These findings not only advance the understanding of the nonlinear wave propagation in fractional and disordered media but also expand potential applications of solitons in optical data-processing schemes, by revealing conditions for improving the stability of the solitons.
+We have investigated the interplay between the fractional diffraction and 1D quasiperiodic potentials in shaping the general properties of soliton structures and their dynamics.
+Using the VA (variational approximation) and numerical methods, we have produced self-trapped states and identified their stability, varying the LI (L\'{e}vy index), which determines the fractional diffraction.
+These findings not only advance the understanding of the nonlinear wave propagation in fractional and disordered media but also expand potential applications of solitons in optical data-processing schemes by revealing conditions for {improving the stability of the solitons.}

-It is relevant to extend the analysis for the compound states including two or several localized modes considered above.
-Promising possibilities are to consider the interplay of the fractional diffraction with other forms of nonlinearity (in particular, nonpolynomial terms \cite{Luca,Delgado}, which are produced by strong confinement applied to BEC in the transverse directions) and, eventually, higher-dimensional settings.
-In particular, it may be interesting to construct two- and three-dimensional localized modes with embedded vorticity.
+It is relevant to extend the analysis for the compound states including two or more of the localized modes considered above.
+Promising possibilities are to consider the interplay of the fractional diffraction with other forms of nonlinearity (in particular, nonpolynomial terms \cite{Luca,Delgado}, which are produced by strong confinement applied to BEC in the transverse directions) and, eventually, higher-dimensional settings \cite{book}.
+In particular, it may be interesting to construct two- and three-dimensional localized modes with embedded vorticity. { Moreover, aperiodic two-dimensional lattice potentials, cognate to quasiperiodic ones, such as the Sierpi\'{n}ski gasket, are used as the basis for the creation of topological photonic setups such as optical topological isolators (TIs) and higher-order TIs \cite{TI1,TI2}}.